ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

 Data retrieval in ESMValTool has two main aspects from the user's point of view:

 * data can be found by the tool, subject to availability on disk;
-* it is the user's responsibility to set the corect data retrieval parameters;
+* it is the user's responsibility to set the correct data retrieval parameters;

 The first point is self-explanatory: if the user runs the tool on a machine that has access to a data repository or multiple data repositories, then ESMValTool will look for and find the avaialble data requested by the user.

-The second point underlines the fact that the user has full control over what type and the amount of data they need for their analyses.
+The second point underlines the fact that the user has full control over what type and the amount of data is needed for the analyses.
 Setting the data retrieval parameters is explained below:

 Setting the correct root paths
 ------------------------------